31 December 2021

-The Fund returned 2.45% during the month, only marginally behind the IA Flexible Investment sector average return of 2.58%.
+The Fund ended the month 1.21% higher, marginally underperforming the sector average return of 1.35%.

 This article is for information purposes only and should not be construed as advice.
 We strongly suggest you seek independent financial advice prior to taking any course of action.